 Perspectives papers expound on a specific clinical approach to patient care (on either a theoretical or practical basis), education-related content or address professional issues in the rehabilitation sciences.
 Perspectives are not classic literature reviews, but should impart new knowledge about clinical practice.
 Perspective papers are highly scholarly and should include evidence based practice with necessary references.
 Manuscripts should be no more than 4000 words with 75 or fewer references.

 Original research submissions should follow a traditional approach with a hypothesis and statistical analysis to support conclusions.
 Manuscripts should be limited to 4000 words of text (Introduction, Methods, Results, Discussion and Conclusions) and include an abstract of no more than 250 words (Background, Objective, Method, Results and Conclusion).
+NB: if the submission is for the Critical Research and Perspectives section of the journal the guidelines are different (e.g. a higher word count is permitted) – see the Critical Research and Perspectives section below for more details.
 Submissions should include a separate title page with the title, titles and affiliations of all contributing authors, and the name and contact information for the corresponding author.
 All identifying details of authors must not be included in the manuscript.

 Systematic Review submissions should systematically appraise relevant research related to a clearly formulated question in the rehabilitation sciences.
 Statistical methods (meta-analysis) may or may not be used to analyze and summarize the results of the chosen studies.
 Manuscripts should be limited to 4000 words of text (Introduction, Methods, Results, Discussion and Conclusions) and include an abstract of no more than 250 words (Background, Objective, Method, Results and Conclusion).